Hope you all enjoyed my little mid-week post I am bad at being an adult, just a little insight into yours truly 🙂

 Anyway, onto today’s article!
 I recently made a decision to cut some things out of my life that had been choking my time.

-Things I thought I needed to accomplish that in hindsight had just been stealing valuable time…and what’s worse, it had stolen valuable writing time.
+My life had been full of things I thought I ended to accomplish that, in hindsight, had just been stealing valuable time from me.
+What’s worse, it had stolen valuable writing time.

 One thing that has helped is a special place and a forceful routine.
 I have been working to try and reclaim my space for Writing.

 While I used to be able to write anywhere, my best work came when I was locked away in my own personal room.